RevelerMediaServices/rall/README.md

 symbol

 ##### Objects
-> mutable and stored by reference
+> mutable and stored by reference\
+almost everything except prmitives are objects

 Explict/Implicit